zenwalk/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/rsync - Transferring data from slot to slot/readme.md

 rsync -avhPS usename@server.feralhosting.com:~/location/of/files ~/destination/of/files/
 ~~~

-for example, using the directories we created in step one we can do this
+For example, using the directories we created in step one we can do this

 ~~~
 rsync -avhPS usename@server.feralhosting.com:~/private/rtorrent/data ~/rsync/